stackabletech/trino-lb/docs/proxy-modes.md

 ## Proxy all calls (default)

-All calls will be proxied, not only the initial `POST`.
+In this mode, the client will make all requests through trino-lb, not only the initial `POST`.

 Benefits: